IBM/build-deploy-cloud-native-application-using-cp4a/WIKI.md

 3. Create a project in Codewind
 4. Get API Key from Open Weather
 5. Run the application locally
+6. Prepare application to be deployed to CP4A
-6. Push application code to GitHub repository
+7. Push application code to GitHub repository
-7. Create token for your Github
+8. Create token for your Github
-8. Configure and Execute Tekton Pipeline
+9. Configure and Execute Tekton Pipeline
-9. Access the deployed Application
+10. Access the deployed Application

 # Components and services